 With more and more companies requesting staff with training in medication, epilepsy and buccal, it would be your clear advantage to have you attend.

-Once you have registered for the course, just complete the online epilepsy training before attending which will be send to you by DNS or you can access this via your DNS mobile app.
+Once you have registered for the course, just complete the online epilepsy training before attending which will be send to you by DNS via Social care TV.
 This will ensure that you get the maximum benefit out of the course on the day.

 ALL COURSES NEED TO BE PAID PRIOR TO THE COURSE DATE.

 PAYMENT CAN EITHER BE MADE BY CASH OR CHEQUE AND MADE PAYABLE TO DIRECT NURSING SERVICES LTD.

 IF YOU HAVE ANY QUERIES REGARDING PAYMENTS PLEASE CALL THE OFFICE ON 01792 512222.